Galápagos Islands, Ecuador

 The Galápagos is home to some of the most beautiful, secluded beaches.
 Picture turquoise waters, white sand, and gentle waves perfect for relaxing or watching wildlife.

-4. Snorkeling and Diving: Explore the Ocean Depths
+4. Snorkeling and Diving

 Dive into the deep blue and discover the underwater wonders of the Galápagos Marine Reserve.
 See hammerhead sharks, sea turtles, and schools of tropical fish.